 Things to do in Camden

-There is something for every kind of traveler, whether you are looking to actively hike and explore Camden Hills State Park or relax on a sailboat as it glides over the cool ocean waves in Penobscot Bay, Camden has it all.
+There is something for every traveler, whether you are looking to actively hike and explore Camden Hills State Park or relax on a sailboat as it glides over the cool ocean waves in Penobscot Bay, Camden has it all.

 Located right on Penobscot Bay, Camden is a sailor's dream.
 Camden Harbor is home to numerous schooners and tall ships that offer daily sailing tours and excursions.
 Visitors may choose to charter their own ships, or sail for several days on a majestic ocean vessel, learning to hoist the sails or relaxing on deck in the cool ocean breezes.
 Penobscot Bay itself has been said to be one of the best and most scenic sailing areas in the state of Maine.
 Camden remains a working harbor, with lobstering and fishing boats travelling in and out of the Bay each day to catch fresh seafood and lobster.
 A ride around the harbor will pass island ferries, mega-yachts, powerboats, fishing boats, Maine windjammers and more!